data-derp/exercise-co2-vs-temperature-production-code/README.md

 Once this pipeline is successful, please visit AWS Cloudformation to ensure that the stack has been successfully deleted.

+**NOTE:** at the moment, the Stack fails to delete completely (role/policy detatchments) because of a failsafe.
+The Github Runner role is designed to not be able to change its own policies.
+Until a change is in place, this requires manual intervention by a user with higher permissions to fully delete the stack.
+However, the most important aspect is that it should successfully delete the compute machines that would impact your billing.

 ### AWS S3 Bucket
 We provide a "Delete AWS Resources" pipeline which deletes the S3 bucket created in the Quickstart.